 Getting to Urquhart Castle

 We had a car so we just drove to Urquhart Castle and there is a designated parking area right there.
-There is also a bus from Inverness to Urquhart Castle – you can check the schedule here.
+You can also take a bus from Inverness to Urquhart Castle – you can check the schedule here.

 Urquhart Castle Opening Hours and Admission